slsa-framework/slsa/docs/_spec/v0.1/terminology.md

 | Build        | whatever they ran
 | Steps        | whatever they ran
 | Environment  | developer's workstation
-| Instruction  | commands that the developer ran
+| Trigger      | commands that the developer ran
 | Admin        | developer

 </details>